apanjeta2/event4u/user-managment-service/README.md

 ## Running locally

-- You must setup your database and remember the connection parameters
+- You must setup your MYSQL database and remember the connection parameters
 - All other services (`eureka-service`, `events-service`, `notification-service`) must be started
 - In order to run `user-management-service` locally you must define these env variables in an .env file: